 There are many rocky beaches in our area, and all have easy access.
 Beaches in the sourth of Yachats are rocky with many tide pools, as the coastal mountain headlands jut out into the ocean.
 A mile north of Yachats, the terrain changes to long stretches of sandy beaches that continue north for six to seven miles.
 A nice walking trail leads along the coastline from The Adobe to the sandy beach (about a Mile).

 Golf Courses are available in Waldport (eight miles north), in Newport (24 miles north) and in Florence (25 miles south).
-There are several gift shops, art galleries, service stations, a bakery, a post office, a bank and a large grocery store in Yachats.
+There are several gift shops, art galleries, a bakery, a post office and a large grocery store in Yachats.

 Area attractions include Sea Lion Caves, Cape Perpetua Visitors Center, whale watching, beachcombing, fishing, crabbing, hiking trails and sightseeing.
 Charter boat trips and airplane rides are available in Newport.
 Horseback riding and sand dune rides are nearby in Florence.